xl-spooky/doc-chatbot/README.md

 Doc Chatbot (Windows .exe)

-Now supports a free, offline local mode.
+Runs in a free, offline local mode.
 Drop your documents in `docs/`, run the app, and it finds the closest matching chunk as the answer.
-OpenAI remains optional.

 Overview
 - Drop your documents into the `docs` folder.